LucasDelfino92/morrowindsharp/setup.md

 - Once the game has finished loading, click **Options** and click the **Video** tab.
 - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
 I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
 - Turn the **Real-time Shadows** slider all the way to the left, disabling them.
 Morrowind's shadows are buggy, ugly, and are not worth the performance hit.
+- Turn the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics.

 > If your game crashes when trying to access the **Video** tab, it may be because you are running Morrowind at a resolution unsupported by the game.